vosaul/status.im/content/tutorials.md

 ### Truffle

 OK, so we can write a little HTML5 DApp that displays information to Status users through a simple webView component.
 However, we want to do so much more!
-We want to write smart contracts, deploy them, and interact with them through a fully mobile user experience; and we want to build decentralized chatbots that live within Status and make friends with all the human users.
+We want to write smart contracts, deploy them, and interact with them through a fully mobile user interface; and we want to build decentralized chatbots that live within Status and make friends with all the humans.

-If you want to get straight to making chatbots, please go [here](#my-first-command).
+If you want to get straight to making chatbots, please go [here](#my-first-status-command).

-Frameworks can lighten the load of developing considerably, and so we include here two quick examples to get you up and running with the two most popular Ethereum frameworks currently available - Truffle and Embark.
+Frameworks can lighten the load of developing considerably, and so we include here some quick examples to get you up and running with the two most popular Ethereum frameworks currently available - Truffle and Embark.

-Firstly, we'll need an Ethereum network to develop against, so let's go get `testrpc` - a neat little simulation of the rules and logic of the Ethereum network that runs much faster than the live network (because it's only simulating things) and is very useful to develop against.
+Firstly, we'll need a network to develop against, so let's go get `testrpc` - a neat little simulation of the rules and logic of the Ethereum network that runs much faster than the live network (because it's only simulating things) and is very useful for quick and dirty iterations.

 ```shell
 npm install -g ethereumjs-testrpc